bradtglass/ClassToRecorder/README.md

 # Class To Record(er)

-A simple C# console application to convert *.cs files container classes to their equivalent records.
+A simple C# console application to convert *.cs files containing classes to their equivalent records.

 ## Usage